 What is a Chronic Disease?

-Chronic disease is a long-term, ongoing illness that can’t be cured, which means the person who suffers from such a disease would need to succumb to the limitations of it and have to manage and adjust to the demands of the particular chronic illness.
+Chronic disease is a long-term, ongoing illness that can’t be cured, which means the person who suffers from such a disease would need to succumb to its limitations of it and have to manage and adjust to the demands of the particular chronic illness.
 There are multiple causes of chronic health conditions.
 Age, gender, and genetics play an important role in being the causes of such diseases.
 Lifestyle can also determine if you would end up being a sufferer of chronic disease.

 List of Common Chronic Diseases and Illnesses